gpuweb/gpuweb/proposals/texel-buffers.md

    - Is it worth adding uniform texel buffers?
 Besides wider format support, are they faster?
    - If the answer is yes or not sure, we should probably use "storage texture/texel buffer" for this proposal instead.
+   - Decision at F2F:
+       - Implementations may map read-only texel buffer to uniform texel buffers in the underlying API.
+         This unifies things on the WebGPU side.
+         The texture format table can then enable usage of more formats for read-only texel buffers.
+3. Do we need the new createView method on the buffer?
+Implementations could create the view at bind time, assuming they are light weight.
+   - Corentin Wallez raised this at the F2F.